 It calls for an independent probe of “employee concerns that there is a non-inclusive culture” as well as the creation of an employee council to work with an external investigator.

-However, an Amazon spokesperson told The Verge that the company had conducted a thorough investigation of Warner’s complaints, and “we have found her allegations to be unsubstantiated.”
+However, an Amazon spokesperson told The Verge that the company had thoroughly investigated Warner’s complaints, and “we have found her allegations to be unsubstantiated.”

 Warner wrote on Medium.
 “I will pursue my claims as far as I need to in order to show Amazon how wrong management’s actions were.
 My wonderful colleagues at AWS will not be intimidated or silenced, either.”